Skip to main content

 Growth Hormone Peptides and Sleep Restoration

-Another advanced protocol for both men and women involves the use of (GH) secretagogues, such as Sermorelin and Ipamorelin.
+Another advanced protocol for both men and women involves the use of growth hormone (GH) secretagogues, such as Sermorelin and Ipamorelin.
 The body’s natural peak release of GH occurs during the first few hours of sleep, specifically during slow-wave sleep (SWS), or deep sleep.

 This stage is critical for physical repair and memory consolidation.
 As we age, both SWS and GH production decline.
 GH peptides work by stimulating the pituitary gland to produce and release its own growth hormone, aiming to restore a more youthful pattern of secretion.